jamesearlywine/document-templating-service/README.md

     - watch `testing/test-generated-files/*` for test-generated files

 ## How to deploy
+- edit `ephemeralPrefix` and hard-coded config values in:
+  - `cdk/cdk.json`
+  - `cdk/application-stack.cdk.ts`
 - `cdk bootstrap aws://{YOUR_AWS_ACCOUNT_NUMBER}/us-east-1` (or your preferred aws region)
 - `npm run build`
+  - `npm run watch:build` (if you want to watch for changes)
 - `npm run build:template`
 - `npm run deploy`
+  - `cdk watch` (if you want to watch for changes)

-Then go to your aws web console and find the cloudformation stack "DocumentTemplatingService" in your specified aws region.
+Then go to your aws web console and find the cloudformation stack "{ephemeralPrefix}DocumentTemplatingService" in your specified aws region.